- Things You Should Know

 Compared to an uncoated stock that is printed using wet inks, the printed areas can appear a bit shiny or coated depending on the coverage.
-This is becuase the toner is fused to the surface of the stock and is not absorbed like ink.
-Recommend requesting a proof if customers are unsure about this appearance.
+This is because the toner is fused to the surface of the stock and is not absorbed like ink.
+Recommend requesting a proof if you are unsure about this appearance.

 What Is The Difference Between C1S vs. C2S vs. Uncoated?

 Depending on artwork, it may print better on Uncoated, or Coated stocks.
 For artwork with a lot of white or empty space, we would generally recommend an uncoated stock.
 For artwork with full and/or heavy coverage, we will recommend a coated stock (C2S).
 For artwork with heavy coverage on one side, and a lot of white space on the other, we would recommend a coated 1 side stock (C1S).

 For great blue results, we recommend a 30% difference between your Cyan and Magenta levels to ensure a nice rich dark blue, rather than purple.

 It is common to see "frayed / rough edges" on uncoated stocks, especially with ink coverage that extends to the edge of the cards, when a stock is not coated the fibers can break loose when trimmed.
 Choosing a coated or laminated card will help avoid this issue.